ikoichi/markdown-editor/README.md

 * pyQt4
 * markdown

-It has been run and tested on Windows 7 but the python implementation permits to run the software on any platform.
+The editor has been run and tested on Windows 7 but the python implementation allows to run the software on any platforms.
 Please, let me know if you encounter problems.

 ### Attributions
 The icons used in the application are from the [Faenza GNOME Icon Theme](http://gnome-look.org/content/show.php?content=128143) and [Fontawesome](http://fontawesome.io/) project